 If you're working on a project made with chiffon or another lightweight fabric, this is a must-read.

 19 of 21

-Learn tips and tricks so that your pockets are as perfect as the rest of your garment.
-No need to detest sewing pockets if you know what you are doing.
+Learn tips and tricks to make your pockets as perfect as the rest of your garment.

 20 of 21